adobe/antialiased-cnns/README_IMAGENET.md

 We show consistency (y-axis) vs accuracy (x-axis) for various networks.
 Up and to the right is good.
 Training and testing instructions are [here](README_IMAGENET.md).

 We *italicize* a variant if it is not on the Pareto front -- that is, it is strictly dominated in both aspects by another variant.
 We **bold** a variant if it is on the Pareto front.
 We **bold** highest values per column.

+These results are all trained from scratch.
+Add a `--force_nonfinetuned` flag to reproduce them.

 **AlexNet [(plot)](https://richzhang.github.io/antialiased-cnns/resources/imagenet_ind_AlexNet_v2.jpg)**